luizbaldi/angularjs-examples/README.md

 ### Chapter Seven:
 More of a concept chapter than a practical one.
 This chapter detailed the full lifecycle of an application inside Angular, simulating how the framework works 'behing the scenes'.

+### Chapter Eight:
+Simple chapter showing how events work on AngularJS, with example of $emit and $broadcast.

+### Chapter Nine:
+An introduction to Angular Routing using ngRoute.
+Doing some researches I found that Angular has another router module, called ui.router, which can be used too and is recommended for bigger applications.

 ## Contributors
 Luiz P. Baldi